karakum-team/karakum/docs/blogposts/Representation.md

 ```

 And now we need to make a last step, let's go through namespace members and convert each of them. `render` callback,
-that we have as last parameter in out plugin function is some kind of continuation, it receives AST node, passes it
+that we have as the last parameter in our plugin function is some kind of continuation, it receives AST node, passes it
 through the plugin chain and returns a string as the result of conversion.
-Knowing this, we can write this code:
+Knowing that, we can write this code:

 ```diff
 const ts = require("typescript");